kocherovets/isolated_bloc/README.md

 }
 ```

-### Without web support
+### Transformation of an existing bloc

-If you don't need to support the web, in an existing application, to convert a bloc into a bloc running in an isolate, you only need to add three lines and change the class name of the existing bloc.
+In an existing application, to convert a bloc into a bloc running in an isolate, you only need to add three lines and change the class name of the existing bloc.

 from